Fire Protection Association: Structure

 FPA operates via two divisions, each led by a Director.
 The Commercial Division encompasses the publications, Fire Risk Management journal, fire risk assessment, risk surveying and training activities, while the Technical Division undertakes research, and consultancy in support of all aspects of fire prevention and protection.

 The FPA supplies publications in the fields of fire safety, fire prevention and related topics.
 The range covers a wide variety of products including videos, DVDs, CDs and online services, books, codes of practice, recommendations, reports, leaflets, pocket cards and posters.

 The Training Department currently offers approximately 55 different courses covering fire safety management, fire safety engineering, health and safety and N/SVQs in fire safety.
-This is in addition to organising regular topical seminars and bespoke training tailored to clients’ specific requirements.

 RISC Authority

 The RISC Authority (Risk, Insight, Strategy and Control Authority), who conduct research and representation on behalf of a group of UK Insurers into risk mitigation measures from fire and security risks, is administered by the FPA.